WirtsLegs/WirtsTools/README.md

 Creates a blinking IR strobe on units
 **groups** `<string>` `<group>`: can be either a reference to a group table, or the name of the group as a string
 **onoff** `<boolean>`: if true then sets the strobe on, if false sets it off, if nil then toggles it (on if currently off, off if currently on)
-**interval** `<number>`: time interval that the ir light is on/off eg a interval of 1 would be 1 seond on then 1 second off, personally I find 0.15 or 0.2 works well (note overly long intervals will look strange)
+**interval** `<Number>`: time interval that the ir light is on/off eg a interval of 1 would be 1 seond on then 1 second off, personally I find 0.15 or 0.2 works well (note overly long intervals will look strange)
 **location** `<Vec3>`: the strobe is attached at this Vec3 point in model local coordinates, nil for a default strobe above the unit
 Example:
 ```lua